luisfurquim/prana/README.md

 Now, after reloading the page and trying the steps above again, you will see that all text entered in the textarea field was propagated back accordingly.

-**Notice: here the backpropagation follow the same rules os propagation up: it only occurs when the bind is limited to the value of the property and not a bit more**.
+**Notice: here the backpropagation follow the same rules of propagation up: it only occurs when the bind is limited to the value of the property and not a bit more**.